 You sell products that aren’t easy to ship via FBA

 Certain products such as oversized products, products that require special handling, and products with slow turnover are sometimes better to ship on your own versus having Amazon do it through FBA.
+If you sell slow moving items, you will accrue monthly and aged-inventory storage fees by using FBA.

 Plus, shipping your own large/atypical products could save you money, as well as ensure that the product is presented to your customer the way you want it presented.